flyingcircle/book/site/peter/README.md

   quote="Now when they saw the boldness of Peter and John and realized that they were uneducated and ordinary men, they were amazed and recognized them as companions of Jesus."
 />

 Most scholars today don't believe that Peter authored 2 Peter, and there's also evidence that he didn't even write 1 Peter either.
 The author of these books obviously knew Greek very well; they knew the Greek Old Testament scriptures very well; they knew how to write in a compelling manner very well.
-However, based on the description we get from the Gospels of a fisher from the small town of Capurnaum, it was highly unlikely that Peter would have known Greek or how to write.
+However, based on the description we get from the Gospels of a fisher from the small town of Capernaum, it was highly unlikely that Peter would have known Greek or how to write.

 <QuoteWithReference
   quote="In order to evaluate Peter's linguistic abilities, the place to begin, then, is with Capernaum.
 A full summary of what we know about Capernaum from Peter's day is provided by an American archaeologist of Palestine, Jonathan Reed.
 2 On the basis of archaeological digs and historical sources, it is clear that Capernaum was a historically insignificant village in rural Galilee.
 It is never mentioned in any ancient source prior to the Gospels.
 It is scarcely mentioned by any sources after that...